 New residents are often cashing out with a salary from a city where there’s a higher cost of living, making a living in Bend Oregon very affordable.
-The combination of comparative affordability and a family-centric, slower-paced life with access to unparalleled recreation make this a prime destination.
+The current unemployment rate is great compared to the national average.
+The combination of comparative affordable real estate and a family-centric, slower-paced life with access to unparalleled recreation make this a prime destination.

 Those who prioritize recreation over materialism.

-Bend’s population would rather have roommates and live paycheck to paycheck in order to have access to the outdoors and live the “Bend Lifestyle.”
-I equate it to those who live in a 200-square-foot studio in NYC with bars on the windows because they LOVE living in the city.
-Like NYC, Bend has a cult following and being here is the priority.
+Bend residents would rather have roommates and live paycheck to paycheck in order to have access to the recreational opportunities and live the “Bend Lifestyle.”
+I equate it to those who live in larger cities like a 200-square-foot studio in NYC with bars on the windows because they LOVE living in the city.
+Like NYC, Bend has an outdoor activity cult following and being here is the priority.

 Those who have a two-salary household income, with or without kids, and want a safe, healthy lifestyle where the work/life balance is attainable.

 2. I hate the cold weather and snow.
 How bad does it actually get in Bend?

 I hated winters back East.
 They felt long, depressing, and I was always cold.
 I’m one of those people who gets cold and can’t warm up.
 Surprisingly, since we moved to Bend, I like winter.
 It does get cold, and there is definitely snow, but the lack of humidity makes winters manageable.
 You need to wear layers and obviously, you’re aware of the low temperatures, but if you’re dressed appropriately you don’t get cold.
 Nevertheless, cold weather gives Bend residents a perfect reason to throw on their winter coats and ski down Pilot Butte and Mount Bachelor.
 The snow here is also so beautiful that it sparkles like diamonds on a clear day.
 If you scoop out a hole in the snow, it actually appears blue because it’s just that clean.